johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

 > [!WARNING]
 > Switching the channel after the initial installation requires the product to be reinstalled.
 To switch the product channel: uninstall the existing package, reconfigure your device to use the new channel, and follow the steps in this document to install the package from the new location.

-## Installer script

-To use the installer script method, see [Use the installer script to deploy Microsoft Defender for Endpoint on Linux](linux-installer-script.md).

 ## Application installation

 ### RHEL and variants (CentOS, Fedora, Oracle Linux, Amazon Linux 2, Rocky, and Alma)